Mehandi Laga Ke Rakhna: Soundtrack

 The music for "Mehandi Laga Ke Rakhna" was composed by Rajnish Mishra with lyrics penned by Pyare Lal Yadav, Rajnish Mishra and Shyam Dehati.
 Background music scored by Aslam Surty.
 The soundtrack included an unusually large number of songs at 10.
 It was produced under the "Worldwide Records Bhojpuri" label, who also bought his satellite rights.

-His first song "Kawna Devta Ke Garhal Sawarl" released on 27 May 2017 and crossed over 99 millions views on YouTube and second song "Laga Ke Fair Lovely" released on 4 June 2017 and crossed over 65 millions views on YouTube.
-Third song "Sarso Ke Sagiya" released on 13 June 2017 on official YouTube handle of "Worldwide Records Bhojpuri" and he crossed over 166 millions views on YouTube.
-All song of this film was superhit and create a new history on YouTube.
+His first song "Kawna Devta Ke Garhal Sawarl" released on 27 May 2017 and crossed over 99 million views on YouTube and second song "Laga Ke Fair Lovely" released on 4 June 2017 and crossed over 65 million views on YouTube.
+Third song "Sarso Ke Sagiya" released on 13 June 2017 on official YouTube handle of "Worldwide Records Bhojpuri" and he crossed over 166 million views on YouTube.

 Marketing

-The film was stream online on 29 July 2017 at online video platform site YouTube and create a record of the third Bhojpuri film to get 40 million views on YouTube after "Nirahua Rikshawala 2" and "Nirahua Hindustani 2" till April 2018.
-He got over 122 millions views on YouTube till now.
+The film was streamed online on 29 July 2017 at online video platform site YouTube and create a record of the third Bhojpuri film to get 40 million views on YouTube after "Nirahua Rikshawala 2" and "Nirahua Hindustani 2" till April 2018.
+He got over 122 million views on YouTube.